xcore/sc_multi_uart/_sources/Overview.txt

 The Multi-UART component provides a software library that allows the use of 8 bit ports for multiple channel UART communication.
 This library is dynamically re-configurable for applications that require a level of flexibility during operation.

 This document describes an overview of the Multi-UART component, resource requirements, API and programming details.
-It follows the examples that are given in the app_multi_uart_demo.
+It follows an example that is available in  app_slicekit_com_demo.

 Supported Functionality
 ------------------------

-The Multi-UART provides the following functionality.
+Multi-UART component provides the following functionality.
 All options are dynamically reconfigurable via the API.

 .. list-table::
     :header-rows: 1